ErpNetDocs/webclient/introduction/user-roles.md

 You can assign roles to security users which are linked to their specific **enterprise company** and **company location**.

 This option grants different permissions and responsibilities based on an employee’s workplace and department.
 However, the roles you’re allowed to define will **vary**.
-When enterprise companies are matched with company locations, you can choose only from the most suitable entries.
+When enterprise companies are matched with company locations, you can choose only the most suitable entries per combination.

-By default, users without predefined enterprise company and company location have access to **all** workplaces and departments.
+By default, users without predefined enterprise company and company location have role access to **all** of them.

 ## Prerequisites